pynbody/topsy/README.md

 Trying it out
 -------------

-The package provides one simple command called `pynbody-vis`, to be called straight from your shell.
-Pass `pynbody-vis` the path to the simulation that you wish to visualise.
+The package provides one simple command called `topsy`, to be called straight from your shell.
+Pass `topsy` the path to the simulation that you wish to visualise.

 You can (and probably should) also